gajus/eslint-plugin-jsdoc/CONTRIBUTING.md

 main README skeleton and details on the project, its global `settings`, etc., while the documentation for specific rules (that will be pulled into the README) ought to be modified within the relevant file within `.README/rules`.
-Once these files are modified, you can run `npm run create-readme` to have these files integrated into the main `/README.md`.
+Once these files are modified, you can run `pnpm create-readme` to have these files integrated into the main `/README.md`.
 While you should include the built file in your PR, you will not want to make manual changes directly to this file, as they will be overwritten.